Hell money

-The name "hell"
+Name

 The word hell on hell bank notes refers to Diyu (地獄 (地狱, dìyù), "underworld prison"; also 地府, dìfǔ, "underworld court").
 These words are printed on some notes.
 In traditional Chinese belief, it is thought to be where the souls of the dead are first judged by the Lord of the Earthly Court, Yama (Yanluo Wang).
 After this particular judgment, they are either escorted to heaven or sent into the maze of underworld levels and chambers to atone for their sins.
-People believe that even in the earthly court, spirits need to use money.
+People believe that even in the earthly court, spirits need to use money, whether to bribe officials of the afterlife or to supplement the offerings the dead person have made while they were alive, to atone for their sins.

-The concept of Diyu parallels purgatory as taught by certain Christian denomininations.
+The concept of Diyu parallels purgatory as taught by certain Christian denominations.
 A popular anecdote claims that the word hell was introduced to China by Christian missionaries, who preached that all non-Christian Chinese people would go to hell after death.
-The word "Hell" was thus misinterpreted to be the proper English term for the afterlife, and was thusly adopted as such.
+The word "hell" was thus misinterpreted to be the proper English term for the afterlife, and was thusly adopted as such.
 Some printed notes attempt to correct this by omitting the word "hell" and sometimes replacing it with "heaven" or "paradise".
 These particular bills are usually found in joss packs meant to be burned for Chinese deities, and are usually differently colored but have the same design as hell bank notes.

 Designs

 Earlier examples of these notes were issued in denominations of 5 and 10 yuan and upwards, with such amounts being considered adequate until inflation took hold within China from 1944.
-The soaring denominations of authentic currency was soon reflected in that issued for the afterlife, and after 1945 the majority of Hell banknotes were issued in denominations of $10,000 or higher.
+The soaring denominations of authentic currency was soon reflected in that issued for the afterlife, and after 1945 the majority of hell banknotes were issued in denominations of $10,000 or higher.
 These earlier issues more commonly depict landscape scenes, temples or trains, and the numerous varieties may literally number into the millions.